 Volunteer at a Facility

-Note: Due to current volume of volunteer and donation information requests, a response may take more than two business days.
-You are welcome to directly contact the VA Center for Development and Civic Engagement office, sometimes referred to as Voluntary Service, at the nearest VA Medical Center.
+Note: If you have any questions about your request, you are welcome to directly contact the VA Center for Development and Civic Engagement office, sometimes referred to as Voluntary Service, at the nearest VA Medical Center.
 If you would like to offer support at the national level, please select District of Columbia - Veterans Health Administration.

 The Paperwork Reduction Act of 1995 requires us to notify you that this information collection is in accordance with the clearance requirements of section 3507 of the Paperwork Reduction Act of 1995.
 We may not conduct or sponsor, and you are not required to respond to a collection of information unless it displays a valid OMB number.
 We anticipate that the time expended by all individuals who must complete this form will average 15 minutes.
 This includes the time it will take to read instructions, gather the necessary facts and fill out the form.
 The form is used to assist personnel of both voluntary organizations, which recruit volunteers from their membership, and the VA in the selection, screening and placement of volunteers in the nationwide VA Voluntary Service program.
 The volunteer program supplements the medical care and treatment of veteran patients in all VA medical centers.